Clicky

 Introduction to Photography – What You’ll Learn

-To make the best photos possible, you’ll learn about functions on your camera critical to creating thoughtful compositions that are uniquely yours.
-Specifically, among other things, you’ll know how to think of focusing, metering, and exposure as design elements.
+To make the best photos possible, you’ll learn about functions on your camera that are critical to creating thoughtful compositions that are uniquely yours.
+Specifically, you’ll know how to think of focusing, metering, and exposure as design elements.
 Finally, you’ll learn how to relate those composition elements to your camera’s operation.

 Some of the things you learn: